skip to Main Content

 How I quit the rituals or how it quit me.

-I could have been born in some other part of the world.
-I must have begged God to be born in India.
+I could have been born anywhere in the world, but I must have begged God to be born in India.

-My aunt was involved in ISKCON.
-I loved the way she looked at the deities in the temple; something about it touched me.
-I followed the rituals religiously and eventually got the Krishna deity home.
-I worshipped him like my child; washing, changing his clothes, feeding, making small sweaters, etc.
+My aunt was involved in ISKCON, and I loved the way she looked at the deities in the temple; something about it touched me deeply.
+Inspired, I bought home a Krishna deity and worshipped hime like my child- bathing, dressing, and feeding, even knitting small seaters for him.

-This experience became a motivation for the next day’s meditation practice.
+This experience motivated me to continue my meditation practice.
 A few days later, I could sit for half an hour easily.
-During the whole day, I kept looking forward to the next meditation practice.
-One day, in meditation I felt as if my body was not on the ground.
-I was floating in the air, close to the roof.
-I was too scared to open my eyes at that moment.
+Throughout the day, I looked forward to my next meditation session.
+One day, during meditation, I felt as if my body was not on the ground—I was floating close to the ceiling.
+I was too scared to open my eyes.
 “What was that?”
 I wondered.

 Poem